crawlive/GroupApplication/README.md

 # Assignment Tracker | CS3443 - Application Programming Final Project
 ### Team 14: Theresa Crawford, Vanessa Gerber, Taylor Kulawik, Bethany Salazar, Michael Stepp

-Assignment Tracker provides a todo list for students to track all their tasks and assignments in one place.
+Assignment Tracker provides a to-do list for students to track all their tasks and assignments in one place.

 # Download Instructions
 Clone the repo from https://github.com/crawlive/GroupApplication.git into Eclipse as a new project, switch to the master branch and run the Main.java